giacbrd/SmartPipeline/docs/usage.rst

 The unit of data of a pipeline is the item, which is represented by :class:`.Item` class or a subclass of it.
 Data is kept in the :attr:`.Item.data`, a read-only dictionary.
-Other methods allow to enrich an item with metadata, extra stuff as temporary data or descriptors of the item, so as to isolate in the data all, and only, the data the pipeline produces.
+:attr:`.Item.metadata` is for extra stuff as temporary data or descriptors of the item.
 If the pipeline is going to work on more processes (see later the ``parallel`` parameter) an item must me serializable with `pickle <https://docs.python.org/3/library/pickle.html>`_ module, both its data and metadata.